eventsmd/tg-bridge/README.md

   `water=vodokanalpmrcom,electricity=eresofficial`
 - `TELEGRAM_FETCH_INTERVAL` - interval in seconds to parse telegram channels.
 Example: `120`.
 Default: `60`.
 It is
   recommend to set not to set the value too low to not get your service Telegram blocked.
+- `TELEGRAM_PAGE_SIZE` - page size for telegram api for fetching last messages.
+Default: `25`.
+Configure based on your consuming capacity.
 - `TELEGRAM_SESSION`="YOUR_SESSION_JSON_ENCODED_INTO_BASE64_FORMAT"
 - `TEMPORAL_HOST_PORT` - Host:Port of temporal server
 - `TEMPORAL_NAMESPACE` - Namespace for temporal tasks